-The Obama administration took several steps between 2008 and 2016 to make it easier for employees to prove joint-employment status under both the NLRA and traditional employment statutes, such as the FLSA.
-The current administration has undertaken several efforts in a trend towards rolling back those changes and making joint-employment status harder to prove.
+The Obama administration took several steps between 2008 and 2016 to make it easier for employees to prove joint-employment status under both the National Labor Relations Act and traditional employment statutes, such as the Fair Labor Standards Act (FLSA).
+The Trump administration has undertaken several efforts in a trend towards rolling back those changes and making joint-employment status harder to prove.
 For example, the Department of Labor rescinded the Obama-era Department of Labor Interpretive Guidance 2015-1, which functionally created a presumption that leased workers and independent contractors were jointly employed by the entity contracting for their labour.
 Likewise, the National Labor Relations Board (NLRB) has gone back and forth through multiple cases between the more relaxed standard announced in the 2015 Browning-Ferris Industries decision and the more rigorous standard articulated in the 2017 Hy-Brand Industrial Contractors, Ltd decision.
-Meanwhile, the NLRB recently released new authority relaxing the standard for assessing independent contractor status in the 2019 SuperShuttle DFW, Inc decision.
+Meanwhile, the NLRB released new authority relaxing the standard for assessing independent contractor status in the 2019 SuperShuttle DFW, Inc decision.
 Employers should expect to see increasing uncertainty as courts attempt to reconcile these decisions.
-Meanwhile, it appears the current administration will continue to seek avenues to make proving joint-employment status more difficult and make it easier for employers to defend independent contractor classifications.
+Meanwhile, it appears the Trump administration will continue to seek avenues to make proving joint-employment status more difficult and make it easier for employers to defend independent contractor classifications.